 - Hardwired GPS Trackers

-Hardwired GPS trackers have a wire that fits into the vehicle.
+Hardwired GPS Trackers have a wire that fits into the vehicle.
 They offer more flexibility than a plug-in model.
-Since they are not attached to the port, they can put anywhere under the dashboard.
-Business owners most commonly use them.
+Since they are not attached to the port, they can be installed anywhere under the dashboard or other parts of the vehicle.

 - Battery Powered Trackers